kiswanij/jframework/components/jkframework-core.md

 ### Configuration properties

-Please check the below link for more details about the list of available configs properties used by JK-Framework:
+Please check this [link](config-list.md) for more details about the list of available configs properties used by JK-Framework:
 Available properties.

 ### Configuration Order